sumon-ray/react-typescript-project/README.md

 # Live Link: https://car-store-frontend-rose.vercel.app/
 ## 📌 Overview

-The **Bicycle Store Application** is an intuitive e-commerce platform designed for seamless bicycle purchases.
-It features role-based authentication, product management, and secure payments to ensure a smooth and secure user experience.
+The Car Store Application is a user-friendly e-commerce platform designed for seamless car purchases.
+It features role-based authentication, inventory management, and secure payment integration, ensuring a smooth and reliable shopping experience for customers. 🚗💨

 ## ✨ Key Features